Thursday, November 21, 2024

 by Roxana

 Manly Scenic Walkway is one of the many coastal walks you can find in New South Wales, Australia, in the surroundings of Sydney.
-With views on the Sydney bay, nature, lush greenery, and silence, it can be a welcomed escape from the bustling big city.
+With views of Sydney Bay, nature, lush greenery, and silence, it can be a welcomed escape from the bustling big city.

 Sydney, Australia